someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 >  "... as long as I was around to see a beggar asking for bits)..."

-All direct fake rain targets were existing offenders, bar, perhaps, the 19th one who was a passive beggar (which is still an indirect way of asking for bits).
+All direct fake rain targets were existing offenders, bar the 19th one, who was a passive beggar (which is still an indirect way of asking for bits).

 > "and not a single time was I warned by a mod to stop."